 10 steps for creating a stellar co-op or condo board application

-- Preempt any questions about your finances by providing necessary details
+- Preempt any questions or concerns about your finances by including all necessary details

-- Provide talking points or samples of great letters to your reference letter writers
+- Provide talking points or sample letters to your personal and professional references

-The board’s scrutiny is intended to make sure candidates will be able to contribute to the building’s financial well-being.
+The board’s scrutiny is intended to ensure candidates can contribute to the building’s financial well-being.

 iStock

 If you’re considering buying an apartment in New York City, be prepared to overcome hurdles beyond making the down payment and securing a mortgage.
-Welcome to the labyrinthine board approval process, an essential prerequisite for purchasing in a co-op or condo building.
+You'll also need to navigate the board approval process, an essential prerequisite for purchasing in a co-op or condo building.

 That process begins with the board package, designed to show the board that you are a qualified buyer.
-This notoriously invasive step involves scrutinizing your tax returns, financial statements, and personal and professional recommendations.
-It can all feel downright excessive.
+This rather invasive first step involves scrutinizing your tax returns, financial statements, and personal and professional recommendations.

-However, all that scrutiny is ultimately for your benefit.
-A co-op's ownership structure means you become a tenant shareholder of a corporation, and the due diligence is part of screening candidates who will contribute to the building’s financial well-being.
-Increasingly, the application package for purchasing a condo requires similar documentation and sometimes even an interview.
+But here's the thing—all that scrutiny is ultimately for your benefit.
+A co-op's ownership structure means you become a tenant-shareholder of a corporation, and the due diligence—which typically involves a board interview—is all part of screening candidates who will contribute to the building’s financial well-being.
+Increasingly, the application package for purchasing a condo requires similar documentation and, in some cases, an interview.

 That said, co-ops have much more discretion and can reject board packages without providing a reason.
-On the other hand, condo boards are limited to exercising their right of first refusal, meaning they have the option to buy a condo from a seller at the same price as the sales contract—a very rare occurrence.
+That option is off the table for condo boards, who are limited to exercising their right of first refusal, meaning they can buy a condo unit from a seller at the same price as the sales contract—a very rare occurrence.

 Read on for tips on efficiently assembling your application package and putting your best foot forward to seal the deal.